AirBurn0/am2playground/README.md

   <b>A</b>: I designed the addon in such a way that it is compatible with almost every version of AM2 I know for this moment.
 And as far as I know, it is.
 But since I'n developing my addon based on Mithion's original work, there may be bugs with other versions, and their reporting is appreciated.
 ### <b>Q</b>: With which mods there is an iteration?

-  <b>A</b>: For now, it's Thaumcraft and Baubles (by Azanor), Thaumic Tinkerer (by Pixlepix), Forbidden Magic (by SpitefulFox), Blood Magic (by WayofTime), Botania (by Vazkii), Aether-Legacy (by The-Aether-Team), Traveller's Gear (by BluSunrize).
+  <b>A</b>: For now, it's Thaumcraft and Baubles (by Azanor), Thaumic Tinkerer (by Pixlepix), Forbidden Magic (by SpitefulFox), Blood Magic (by WayofTime), Botania (by Vazkii), Aether-Legacy (by The-Aether-Team), Traveller's Gear (by BluSunrize), Tinker's Construct (by mDiyo).
 Some of compatabilities is more global, like Thaumcraft one, some - less, like Aether one.
-I'm currently planning Tinker's Construct and Avaritia integration, and maybe more Botania stuff.
+I'm currently planning Avaritia integration, and maybe more Botania stuff.
 ### <b>Q</b>: Why it's incompatable with Alfheim?

   <b>A</b>: For now, some of my addon's content works REALLY WIERD with Alfheim, so I decided to...
 Disable Alfheim.